 You don’t have to limit lessons to painting, either.
 Check with your local colleges, art or craft supply stores, artisans, and local companies to learn about other crafting possibilities.

 Because these fundraising events tend to have a higher direct cost than, say, a rummage sale, this might not be the best fundraising format for a large project.
-But they’re a great option for smaller groups that don’t need to work with large budgets, and it’s a fantastic way to have fun with other people in your community that similar interests.
+But they’re a great option for smaller groups that don’t need to work with large budgets, and it’s a fantastic way to have fun with other people in your community that have similar interests.

 Team Up with Local Businesses